camiloserr/CRUD-modelo-espacios/README.md

 # CRUDSpaceModel

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.3.
+This project is part of the smart-UJ iniciative of Pontificia universidad Javeriana.

+This web page consumes the spaces model API to make CRUD operations with a friendly interface.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.